From dinosaurs to dockers, Barry has a long and fascinating history.

 Workers from all four corners of the globe journeyed to Barry to capitalise on the town’s industrial boom years and the demand for workers’ housing grew, creating a rich multicultural community.
 Irish Navigators, labourers from the West Country and Scandinavia flocked to build row upon row of terraced houses in local limestone and brick.
 In the midst of the industrial boom day trippers and visitors began flocking in their thousands to Barry Island’s golden beaches.

-Barry has been welcoming visitors since the Victorian era, but really flourished once Barry Island was linked by rail to the mainland in 1896.
+Barry has welcomed visitors since the Victorian era, but really flourished once Barry Island was linked by rail to the mainland in 1896.
 It became a popular resort for miners, industrial workers and their families across South Wales and beyond.
 From humble beginnings, a funfair was established and from the mid 1960s to the mid 1980s, Barry was a jewel in the Butlin’s holiday empire crown.

 Barry in history